-- 10.11 The recommendations of a committee of the council are, insofar as they are adopted by the council, resolutions of the council. - 10.12 If in a report of a committee of the council distinct recommendations are made, the council may make separate decision on each recommendation.
+- 10.15 The recommendations of a committee of the council are, so far as they are adopted by the council, resolutions of the council. - 10.16 If in a report of a committee of the council distinct recommendations are made, the council may make separate decision on each recommendation.